Krisanne Bursik, PhD

 Personality and individual differences; adolescent and adult development; gender and women's studies.

 My research integrates several theoretical models and empirical domains from personality psychology, developmental psychology, and the field of gender studies.
 More specifically, I have been examining the relations among several developmental pathways including character development, moral development, identity development, and gender role development – all integral components of adult personality.
 Several recent studies have explored how individual differences in adolescent gender role development and ego development predict differences in the behavior, conscious attitudes, and unconscious processes of adolescents and emerging adults.
-My work is guided by neo-analytic/ego psychological models of coping and adaptation (e.g., Loevinger; Block), as well as contemporary positive psychology frameworks emphasizing constructs such as moral identity, integrity, and holistic well-being.
+My work is guided by neo-analytic/ego psychological models of coping and adaptation (e.g., Loevinger; Block), as well as contemporary positive psychology frameworks emphasizing constructs such as moral identity, spirituality, and holistic well-being.
 My empirical research has examined gender, gender role, and ego developmental differences in relationship satisfaction, divorce adjustment, perceptions of sexual harassment, and dream content.

 White-Ajmani, M. L., & Bursik, K. (2014).
 Situational context moderates the relationship between moral disengagement and aggression.
 Psychology of Violence, 4, 90-100.

 Bursik, K., & Gefter, J. (2011).
 Still stable after all these years: Perceptions of sexual harassment in academic contexts.
 The Journal of Social Psychology, 151, 331-349.

 White-Ajmani, M., & Bursik, K. (2011).
 What lies beneath: Dogmatism, intolerance, and political self-identification.
 Individual Differences Research, 9, 153-164.